-Graduates of the Medical Assistant program are trained to work under the direction of physicians to provide quality health care.
-As a Medical Assistant, you are trained to complete patient intake, take vital signs, assist the physician with patient exams, clinical procedures, and office surgeries, give injections, administer EKGs, and perform venipuncture.
+Graduates of the Medical Assistant program are trained to work under the direction of physicians to provide quality health care, including patient intake, taking vital signs, assisting the physician with patient exams clinical procedures, and office surgeries, giving injections, administering EKGs, and performing venipuncture.
 Administrative training includes scheduling appointments, processing insurance claims, posting insurance/patient payments, and completing physician referrals.

-Both degree and certificate programs are competency based so that graduates are comprehensively prepared to enter any medical office with confidence.
+Both degree and certificate programs are competency-based so that graduates are comprehensively prepared to enter any medical office with confidence.
 Graduates of both programs are eligible to sit for the national certification exam for medical assistants.